ymwjbxxq/ev-chargepoint-bot/README.md

 https://user-images.githubusercontent.com/78874812/164454941-bee00de4-ad1f-4b3a-a40f-5c500d207749.mov

-The API returns based on the location selection and empty values, so I default to Unknown.
+The API could return based on the location selection and empty values, so I default to Unknown.
 Tracking and Stop commands are not implemented.
-They are Telegram messages.
+These commands are sending Telegram messages.
 In theory, I could save it into Dynamodb, the station selected and with a scheduler, ping the EV API until the status moves to AVAILABLE and send a notification to the chat.

 ## Deployment Instructions

-The project will deploy1.
-Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
+1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:

     ```
     git clone https://github.com/ymwjbxxq/ev-chargepoint-tracker